kobejean/svelte-mock/README.md

 ### `toHaveSlots`

-Passes if a svelte component instance has the specified slots.
+Passes if a component instance has the specified slots.

 #### Example